GreenVentures/GreenVenturesChain/docker/README.md

 * v2.0.0

 # Run in docker
-Run waykichain coind inside a docker container!
+Run waykichain coin inside a docker container!

 ## Install Dependencies
   * Docker 17.05 or higher is required